HomeGuidesRecipesAPI EndpointsRelease NotesCommunity

 Adding The Connector

-Once you have built out your bodyobject, you'll want to pass it to the create_feeds method in order to create your new connector as shown below.
+Once you have built out your bodyobject, you'll want to pass it to the requests.post method in order to create your new connector as shown below.
 The method will return a response object containing a connectorId which you will need to make sure you store in a variable for when it's time for Managing Connectors.

-pprint(connector_id) #Optional
+pprint(response) #Optional